ahmedraslan28/Bosta-Backend-Engineer-Assessment/Readme.md

 - Reports
   - Generate reports on library activities, such as :
-    - borrows that happen in a period of time
+    - borrows records within a specific time period
-    - Overdue borrows for last month.
+    - Overdue borrows from the previous month
-    - All borrows that happen last month
+    - All borrow transactions from the previous month
-  - Export reports in CSV format
+  - Reports are exported in CSV format and saved automatically in the **`exports/`** folder at the root directory upon calling the respective API endpoints.
 - pagination
   - Paginated results for books, borrowers and borrows
 - Rate Limiting